Call us: 303.578.6318 ext. 512

 Natalie Thomas, Supervisor for Firelight Supervision in Colorado

-Natalie Thomas is a licensed clinical social worker (LCSW) and Clinical Supervisor for Firelight Supervision.
+Natalie Thomas is a licensed clinical social worker (LCSW) and Clinical Supervisor (ACS).
 She provides group and individual clinical supervision for provisionally licensed counselors and social workers, along with clinical consultation for independently licensed therapists.
 Natalie enjoys supporting therapists develop new skills and find their niche.

 Recent Posts